For information

 equipment, Marine Starting)

-VRLA batteries do not require regular addition of water
+batteries do not require regular addition of water to

 VRLA batteries are commonly further classified as: